Updated on July 15th, 2025 by Nathan Parsh

 - 2010 earnings-per-share of $3.53 (-1.4% decline)

-As is evident from the above, P&G had a very strong year in 2008, with nearly 20% earnings growth.
+As is evident from the above, P&G had a robust year in 2008, with nearly 20% earnings growth.
 Earnings dipped only mildly in the following two years.
-This was a very strong performance in one of the worst economic downturns in the past several decades.
+This was a strong performance during one of the worst economic downturns in recent decades.

-P&G also performed very well in 2020, as consumers still needed personal care and household products during the coronavirus pandemic.
-The consumer products giant grew its earnings per share 13% in 2020, to a new all-time high.
+P&G also performed very well in 2020, as consumers continued to need personal care and household products during the coronavirus pandemic.
+The consumer products giant grew its earnings per share by 13% in 2020 to a new all-time high, and it has continued to increase since then.

-Overall, P&G has a recession-resistant business model.
+Overall, P&G’s business model is resilient to economic downturns.
 Everyone needs paper towels, toothpaste, razors, and other P&G products, regardless of the economic climate.

 Valuation & Expected Returns

-Based on our expectation for earnings-per-share of $6.40 for fiscal 2024, P&G is currently trading at a forward price-to-earnings ratio of 23.9.
+Based on our expectation of earnings per share of $6.77 for fiscal 2025, P&G is currently trading at a forward price-to-earnings ratio of 22.7.

 Earnings growth and dividends will help offset the impact of a contracting price-to-earnings multiple.
-For example, we expect P&G to generate 5.0% annual earnings growth each year, and the stock has a current dividend yield of 2.5%.
-Given all these figures, the stock has a total return potential of 3.9% per year over the next five years.
+For example, we expect P&G to generate 5.0% annual earnings growth each year, and the stock currently offers a dividend yield of 2.7%.
+Given all these figures, the stock has a total return potential of 5.0% per year over the next five years.

-With that said, P&G continues to have appeal as a dividend growth stock.
-The current dividend payout is well-covered by earnings, as evidenced by a healthy payout ratio of 59%, and hence the dividend has ample room to keep growing.
+That said, P&G remains an attractive option for dividend growth investors.
+The current dividend payout is well-covered by earnings, as evidenced by a healthy payout ratio of 62%.
+Consequently, the dividend has ample room to continue growing.

-Investors should expect P&G to continue raising its dividend every year for many years to come.
-It has the brand strength, competitive advantages, and profitability to maintain its steady annual dividend raises over the long term.
+Investors should expect P&G to continue raising its dividend yearly for many years.
+It possesses the brand strength, competitive advantages, and profitability necessary to sustain steady annual dividend increases over the long term.

 Final Thoughts